"Objectives for the composition of the Supervisory Board of Ahlers AG

 - its current shareholder structure

-the Supervisory Board of Ahlers AG decided, on December 9, 2010, to aim for the following objectives regarding its composition:
+the Supervisory Board of Ahlers AG decided, on February 25, 2021, to work towards the following objectives regarding its composition:

-(2) The Supervisory Board should have at least one member that is independent as defined in section 100 para.
-5 of the German Stock Corporation Act (AktG) and has expert knowledge in the fields of accounting or annual audit.
+- The Supervisory Board should have at least one member that has expert knowledge in the fields of accounting or annual audit as defined in section 100 para.
+5 of the German Stock Corporation Act (AktG).

-(3) The Supervisory Board shall have at least one other member that is independent as defined in clause 5.4.2 sentence 2 of the German Corporate Governance Code (DCGK), i.e. that has no professional or personal relationship with the company, its bodies, a controlling shareholder or a company related to the latter which could give rise to a material, non-temporary conflict of interests.
-The Supervisory Board is of the opinion that employee representatives should not be deemed to be dependent per se but that the circumstances of each individual case are relevant.
+- The Supervisory Board shall have at least one other member that is independent as defined in section C.II.C6 (2) and C7 (1) sentence 2 of the German Corporate Governance Code (GCGC), i.e. that has no professional or personal relationship with the company, its bodies, a controlling shareholder or a company related to the latter which could give rise to a material, non-temporary conflict of interests.

-(5) No more than two former members of the Management Board shall sit on the Supervisory Board.
+- No more than one former member of the Management Board shall sit on the Supervisory Board.

-(9) When preparing and adopting nominations for election to the Supervisory Board to the Annual Shareholders’ Meeting, the Supervisory Board will act to the best of the company’s interests.
-The objectives defined under (6) to (8) above are therefore subject to the condition that the objectives (1) to (5) must be ensured at all times and that competent candidates for the Supervisory Board office are available at the time they are needed.
-Objective (7) shall be met in the medium term, i.e. there should be two female members within the next three years.
+- When preparing and adopting nominations for election to the Supervisory Board to the Annual Shareholders’ Meeting, the Supervisory Board will act to the best of the company’s interests.
+The objectives defined under (6) to (9) above are therefore subject to the condition that the objectives (1) to (5) must be ensured at all times and that competent candidates for the Supervisory Board office are available at the time they are needed.

-(10) The Supervisory Board will review these objectives regularly and will publish its objectives and their implementation in the annual Corporate Governance Report.”
+- The Supervisory Board will review these objectives regularly and will publish its objectives and their implementation in the annual corporate governance statement.”